toolisticon/bean-builder/README.md

 ## Building and developing the Bean-Builder

 The Bean-Builder is built using Maven.
 A simple import of the pom in your IDE should get you up and running.
-To build the annotation-processor-toolkit on the commandline, just run `mvn` or `mvn clean install`
+To build the bean-builder on the commandline, just run `mvn` or `mvn clean install`

 ## Requirements